Crulic: The Path to Beyond

-Crulic: The Path to Beyond (Crulic - Drumul spre dincolo) is a 2011 Romanian-Polish animated biographical film, directed by Anca Damian and starring Vlad Ivanov.
+Crulic: The Path to Beyond (Crulic - Drumul spre dincolo) is a 2011 Romanian-Polish adult animated biographical docudrama film, directed by Anca Damian and starring Vlad Ivanov.
 It tells the story of Claudiu Crulic, a Romanian citizen who died in a Polish prison while on a hunger strike.
 The film was made with a mix of techniques including hand-drawn animation and animated photographs.
 Artwork and animation was done at the animation studio DSG, by Dan Panaitescu, Raluca Popa, Dragos Stefan, Roxana Bentu and Tuliu Oltean.
 The film won the Cristal for Best Feature Film at the 2012 Annecy International Animated Film Festival.

 Synopsis

 Claudiu Crulic is dead and recounts from beyond the grave how his mother and sister have difficulties recognising his body.
 He is significantly thinner than last time they saw him, and looks closer to 70 years old than his actual age of 33.
 Crulic had supported himself by buying goods in Poland and then selling them in his native Romania.
 In 2007 he was arrested for theft in Poland.
 At the time of the crime he had been in Italy.
 Crulic's protests were dismissed and his pleads to the Romanian consul for help were fruitless.
 Crulic began a hunger strike.
 Prison doctors dismissed signs of his deteriorating health.
 When they finally agreed to force-feed him, his lung was injured by a needle.
 After Crulic's death, authorities and the doctors deny responsibility.